 We Celebrate our Home Waters with Passion and Dedication

-Over the course of our 50+ year history, HRWC has played a vital role in the development and passage of statewide and federal legislation seeking to protect water resources, including the:
+For over 50 years, HRWC has played a vital role in securing statewide and federal legislation that protects water resources including the:

 - Inland Lakes and Streams Act